Migration from PostgreSQL database to Microsoft SQL Server

 exchange-reporter-plus-installation-directory-host

 10. Select Yes beside Migrate Data to migrate with data intact.
-This makes a copy of all the data (eg. reports previously generated) in the MS SQL database to which you are migrating.
+This makes a copy of all the data (eg. reports previously generated) in the Microsoft SQL database to which you are migrating.
 If you'd like a fresh installation with no data in place after migration, choose No.

 12. Select the SQL Server instance from the list of available instances.